-Lastly, it should be mentioned that there has been recent work on passivity for sampled data systems.
+Lastly, it should be mentioned that there has been much recent work on passivity for sampled data systems.
 This work in this area has taken two distinct approaches.
-The first approach is to study conditions under which passivity is guaranteed when a continuous time system is discretized by the application of the ideal sampler and zero-order hold as in de la Sen (2000) and Oishi (2010).
-The second approach is to compensate for a potential loss of passivity due to the zeroorder hold as in Stramigioli et al. (2002a), Costa-Castello and Fossas (2006), and Kottenstette and Antsaklis (2007b).
-A related problem is the study of maintaining passivity despite quantization as in Zhu et al. (2012).
+The first approach is to study conditions under which passivity is guaranteed when a continuous time system is discretized by the application of the ideal sampler and zero-order hold in de la Sen (2000) and Oishi (2010).
+The second approach is to compensate for a potential loss of passivity due to the zero-order hold as in Stramigioli et al. (2002a), Costa-Castello and Fossas (2006), and Kottenstette and Antsaklis (2007b).